-The Observer/File phote

-The Collegiate Jazz Festival will be held at Notre Dame this weekend, April 2 and 3.
+The Observer/File phote The Collegiate Jazz Festival will be held at Notre Dame this weekend, April 2 and 3.
 G'day, mate!

-ND and SMC students celebrate Independence Day Down Under By ELIZABETH MARTIN It was undoubtedly a special People began to stake claims in the park as early as 10 a.m., aiming for a prime picnic spot under a shady tree.
+ND and SMC students celebrate Independence Day Down Under

+By ELIZABETH MARTIN Accent Writer

+It was undoubtedly a special day.

+People began to stake claims in the park as early as 10 a.m., aiming for a prime picnic spot under a shady tree.
 Virtually everyone had the day off -school was out of session and businesses closed down (except for the occasional liquor store).
 What was happening?

 Australia Day, of course!
-Not your average national event, though, Australia Day is vastly different from the Independence Day celebrated in For starters, the United States' Independence Day is observed on the same date, July 4, regardless of the day of the week, every year.
+Not our average national event, though, Australia Day is vastly different from the Independence Day celebrated in the US.
+For starters, the United States' Independence Day is observed on the same date, July 4, regardless of the day of the week, every year.
 Does anyone refute this?
 Not at all.
 Whether the date falls on a Monday, Tuesday, or Sunday, the date is permanent.
 Australians, on the other hand, ever watchful for a potential three day weekend, have not yet agreed on Australia Day's official date.
 Some say the celebration should be held on January 1 to commemorate the date all the separate states in Australia united as a Commonwealth.
 Others argue that January 1, the date the first British ships landed in Sydney Harbour, should be the day.
-This year the latter won out.

 But next year, who knows?
 Previously, the holiday has been altered to accommodate avid fans with a three day weekend.
 Official celebration dates swing from January 26 (if it falls in the middle of the week) to the nearest Monday.

-Even within Australia itself country's heritage.
+Even within Australia itself country's heritage. the date is not fixed.

-the date is not fixed.
-Depending upon which coast and which city you inhabit, you may your nearest vacation on the 1st, 26th, or the nearest Monday.
-Sure, Australians coast to coast have immense pride in their country-but why party for just one day when you can party for three?
-Another difference between Australia Day and the Fourth of July is the noticeable lack of parades in Australia.
-Marching bands and festive floats do not represent the paradigm of citizenship to the average Aussie.
-The rowdy carnivals that glide through the streets in the US are not present here in Australia.
-Any American kid can bank on being pegged with a tootsie roll by a parading veteran on the Fourth of July. not so for Aussie "lads 'n' lasses.'
-A great deal of the American national spirit focuses on war veterans and pride in the country's military.
-Australia, however, never having had a War of Independence or a Civil War, and never having been invaded, does not associate her national day with the military.
+Depending upon which coast and which city you inhabit, you may get your nearest vacation on the 1st, 26th, or the nearest Monday.
+Sure, Australians coast to coast have immense pride in their country-but why party for just one day when you can party for three? however, never having had a War of Independence or a Civil War, and never having been invaded, does not associate her national day with the military.
 Instead, a separate occasion called Anzac Day, similar to Memorial Day in the US, celebrates that part of the